jy-tan/blog/content/posts/copula.md

 ![image](/images/copula/link.jpg)

-In statistics, copulas are functions that allow us to define a multivariate distribution by specificying their univariate marginals and interdependencies separately.
+In statistics, copulas are functions that allow us to define a multivariate distribution by specifying their univariate marginals and interdependencies separately.
 In modelling returns of assets, for example, this enables greater flexibility and ability to model joint behaviour in extreme events.

 <!--more-->